Softoft/pdgen/uml-diagrams.md

     ```sh
     pyreverse -o png -p Projektname mein_python_code/
     # - `-o png`: Specifies the output format (in this case, PNG).
-    # - `-p Projektname`: The project name displayed in the diagram.
+    # - `-p Projektname`: The project name displayed in the diagram_factory.
     # - `mein_python_code/`: The path to your Python project or module.
     ```